How to Patent a Name

 A phrase, name or logo cannot be patented.
 Instead, they are protected by trademark.
-Please see our how to trademark a phrase page for more information.
+Please see our how to trademark page for more information.

 The patent process has two major steps: meeting the requirements for patentability and filing the patent application.
 An inventor must file a patent application within one year from the time the invention is for sale or in the public use in the United States.
 Due to the potential loss of international patent rights‚ the application should be filed immediately and before any disclosure.